 NORI's offshore exploration campaigns have included sampling to support environmental studies, collection of high-resolution imagery, full column physical and chemical oceanographic data and environmental baseline studies.
 Our last offshore campaign to collect environmental baseline data was completed in 2022.
 An integrated collector test involving trialing of collector vehicle and riser system took place in 2022.
 The environmental impacts of this test were monitored from a separate research vessel.
-An additional environmental campaign and 12-month revisit campaigns will be used to forecast the impacts for a full-scale commercial operation in NORI's EIS.
+An additional environmental campaign was executed in 2023 to return to the site 12 months after the test.
+Data collected from the test monitoring campaign and 12-month revisit campaigns will be used to forecast the impacts for a full-scale commercial operation in NORI's EIS.
 NORI intends to manage the project under the governance of an environmental management system ("EMS"), which is to be developed in accordance with the international EMS standard, ISO 14001:2004.
 The EMS will provide the overall framework for the environmental management and monitoring plans that are required.

-NORI'S EMMP will specify the objectives and purpose of all monitoring requirements, the components to be monitored, frequency of monitoring, methods of monitoring, analysis required in each monitoring component, monitoring data management and reporting.
+NORI's EMMP will specify the objectives and purpose of all monitoring requirements, the components to be monitored, frequency of monitoring, methods of monitoring, analysis required in each monitoring component, monitoring data management and reporting.
 The EMMP will be submitted to the ISA as part of the ISA Exploitation Contract application.